-- Website: To find more information about the wheel services offered by Kwicksilver check here
+- Website: Find more information about the wheel services offered by Kwicksilver.

 - Location Finder: Kwicksilver has locations throughout the United States and internationally.
-To find your nearest Kwicksilver location check here
+Find your nearest Kwicksilver location.

 RimSpec is a wheel repair specialist shop and aftermarket wheel retailer.
 Although the shop is based in the Dallas/Fort Worth area, RimSpec welcomes wheels from anywhere in the U.S. Customers can send in their wheels after providing RimSpec with an email and pictures detailing the damage.
 If RimSpec determines that the shop can fix the wheel(s), customers may send them in for repair.